 geo_shapefield identifying boundaries, and an optional Human-readable boundary name for better alerting messages.

-Conditions for how an alert is tracked can be specified uniquely for each individual action.
-An alert can be triggered either when a containment condition is met or when an entity is no longer contained.
+Conditions for how a rule is tracked can be specified uniquely for each individual action.
+A rule can be triggered either when a containment condition is met or when an entity is no longer contained.